-All you need to do is to offer people a way to do things more easily or quickly by using technology – that’s it.
+All you need to do is to offer people a way to do things more easily or quickly by using technology.

 I chose this path as a developer and started my own web design business back in the day.
 And honestly, I’ve never looked back.

 For more details about how I started learning coding, check out my post Learning to Code?
 This is What I Learned in 6 Months.

 How to learn coding and become an entrepreneur?

 If you want to become a tech entrepreneur, here’s how you can get started: